ninrod/dotfiles/README.md

 * install [fasd][fasd_link]
 * install a [powerline patched font][powerline_fonts] on your OS and configure your terminal to use said font.
 * configure your terminal to use the [solarized dark theme][solarized_link]
 * git clone this repo and run the zsh script `.links.zsh`.
-Like so (just a suggestion):
+Like so:

 ```sh
 git clone https://github.com/ninrod/unix-shell-config.git ~/.unix-shell-config